Network Epidemic Control via Model Predictive Control: Extended Version: PROBLEM FORMULATION AND MPC DESIGN

+\textbf{Positive Invariance.} To establish invariance, the discrete-time numerical integration must preserve the natural monotonicity of the susceptible population.

-To ensure recursive feasibility, $\mathcal{X}_f$ must be positively invariant under the closed-loop dynamics induced by $\kappa_f$. \begin{assump}[Discretization consistency] The numerical integration map $\Psi$ in~\eqref{eq:MPC-dynamics} preserves susceptible monotonicity: $s(\Psi(x, q \mid \beta)) \leq s(x)$ componentwise for all admissible $x$, $q$, and $\beta$. \end{assump} This holds for standard ODE solvers (e.g., Runge--Kutta) with sufficiently small step size, since $\dot{s}_i \leq 0$.
+\begin{assump}[Discretization consistency] The numerical integration map $\Psi$ in~\eqref{eq:MPC-dynamics} preserves susceptible monotonicity: $s(\Psi(x, q \mid \beta)) \leq s(x)$ component-wise for all admissible $x$, $q$, and $\beta$. \end{assump} This naturally holds for standard ODE solvers (e.g., Runge--Kutta) with sufficiently small step sizes since $\dot{s}_i \leq 0$.

 \begin{lemma}[Terminal set invariance] Under Ass.~\ref{assum:discretization}, the set $\mathcal{X}_f$ is positively invariant under the terminal control $\kappa_f$ for any $\beta \leq \beta_{\max}$: